sopherapps/ckydb/README.md

 - The name of the current log (`current_log_file`) file is also kept in memory, and updated when a new log file is created.
 - There is also a ".del" file that holds all the `key: TIMESTAMPED-key` pairs that have been marked for deletion.
-- At a predefined interval (5 minutes by default), a background task deletes the values from ".cky" and ".log" files corresponding to the `key: TIMESTAMPED-key` pairs found in the ".del" file.
+- At a predefined interval, a background task deletes the values from ".cky" and ".log" files corresponding to the `key: TIMESTAMPED-key` pairs found in the ".del" file.
 Each deleted pair is then removed from the ".del" file.
 - On initial load, any keys in .del should have their values deleted in the corresponding ".log" or ".cky" files